-One safe way is to invest in mutual funds or ETFs that have Tencent as one of their holdings.
+You can also invest in mutual funds or ETFs that have Tencent as 1 of their holdings.
 Here are some of them along with Tencent’s weighting in each of them given in parentheses:

-The fundamental outlook for Tencent is definitely rosy.
-The WeChat social networking, which has over 1 billion users, is only in the early stages of monetization, while Tencent has also made inroads into some fast-growing areas such as video, cloud computing, artificial intelligence, etc.
+The fundamental outlook for Tencent is positive.
+The WeChat social networking, which has over 1 billion users, is only in the early stages of monetization.
+And Tencent has also made inroads into some fast-growing areas such as video, cloud computing and artificial intelligence.

-Therefore, the going is likely to get only better.
-However, investors may have to be wary of geopolitical headwinds such as the regulatory clampdown on online gaming by China as well as President Trump’s obsession with trade tariffs which threatens a trade war between the U.S. and China.
+Odds are in Tencent's favor.
+However, investors may have to be wary of geopolitical headwinds such as the regulatory clampdown on online gaming by China.
 The current depressed valuation tilts the scales markedly in favor of buying the stock.

 Tencent’s revenue growth rate, financial muscle and diverse portfolio could have what it takes to mitigate the impact of any potential downturn.
 Start with a trusted brokerage to line up your online investment today.